 Check the caching headers on the request, cross-referencing them with information on the given filename (as provided by the operating system), to determine whether the file needs to be re-sent.
 If not, a

 304 Not Modifiedresponse will be returned from the web server to the client.

 Content-Lengthheader on the HTTP response, using the OS-provided information on the file’s size, rather than counting the bytes in memory all at once (which is what Django would have to do otherwise).

 Content-Typeheader, if it’s not already set in the application’s response (this is gleamed from the file extension otherwise).

 Stream the file through as the body of the response, using a minimal amount of RAM and CPU as it does so (since this is what web servers do).

 X-Sendfile, since it only involves setting a single HTTP header.
 First, you’ll need to configure your web server to accept the header.
 For lighttpd + FastCGI setups, you can do this with a single option in your

 fastcgi.server = ( "/mysite.fcgi" => ( "main" => ( "socket" => "myproject/fcgi.sock", "check-local" => "disable", "allow-x-send-file" => "enable" ) ) )

 For Apache setups, you’ll need to install the

 mod_xsendfile module.
-You can then just
+You can then just use a simple

 XSendfile On directive in your configuration to enable support.